Dynamic Function Configuration and its Management in Serverless Computing: A Taxonomy and Future Directions: The Taxonomy

 \subsubsection{Coupled Resource Configuration}

 The current serverless operational model of AWS Lambda \cite{awsLambdaQuotas}, Azure Functions \cite{azureFunctions} and Cloud Run Functions \cite{gcfCPUAllocation} either offers memory as a single configurable knob or provides a fixed set of proportional resources to fine-tune function performance.
 For instance, in AWS Lambda, a function's memory setting decides the amount of CPU share, network bandwidth and I/O allocated to it during its execution.
+It is important to note, however, that this coupled model is evolving.
+Google Cloud Run (the container-serving product, distinct from Cloud Run \textit{Functions}) already supports independent CPU and memory allocation \cite{gcfCPUAllocation}, as does the broader Knative-based Serverless 2.0 ecosystem.
+Furthermore, in late 2025, AWS announced Lambda Managed Instances \cite{awsLambdaManagedInstances}, enabling Lambda functions to run on user-selected EC2 instance types with a configurable memory-to-vCPU ratio, effectively introducing decoupled resource control within the Lambda programming model.
+These developments indicate that the boundary between coupled and decoupled resource configuration is narrowing in production platforms.
 Similarly, Cloud Run Functions allow different memory limits to be configured that correspond to a minimum amount of CPU.
-On the other hand, Azure functions has various hosting plans that offer different virtual machine sizes where memory is metered dynamically.
+On the other hand, Azure Functions has various hosting plans that offer different virtual machine sizes where memory is metered dynamically.
 Therefore, memory plays a crucial role in the function lifecycle time and cost.
 One of the existing research \cite{Costless} targets memory configuration in a function workflow after fusing sequential functions at the cost of a 5\%-15\% increase in workflow latency.
 Akhtar et al. \cite{COSE.V2} find that a function's memory configuration directly impacts its runtime cost and execution delay.
 They propose a Bayesian Optimisation-based prediction method to select near-best configuration parameters to provide reduced runtime cost and satisfy user-defined delay constraints.
 In the study \cite{ModellingandOptimisationOfPerformanceCost}, analytical models are described to predict end-to-end execution time and cost on a critical path for serverless workflows.
 This work reduces DAGs into function chains and profiles the function performances at different memory configurations to select the one that satisfies either cost or time constraints.

 Mvondo et al. \cite{OFC} take a different approach towards function memory configuration and utilise the over-provisioned memory to fuel a cost-effective and fault-tolerant RAM-based caching system.
 Another research by Eismann et al. \cite{Sizeless} aims to predict near-optimal memory size of a function by utilising a Multi-Regression execution time model for all memory configurations.
 They leverage synthetic functions to develop execution time models and predict optimal memory for up to 79\% of functions while decreasing average runtime costs by 2.6\%.
 Zubko et al. \cite{MAFF} suggest search-based heuristics for memory optimisation to find the near-optimal function memory that satisfies the cost and runtime constraints.
 The researchers in \cite{charmseeker} exploit the relationship between the memory configuration, input workload and performance for serverless video processing pipelines.
 They suggest a Bayesian Optimisation-based stage-wise configuration finder that improves relative processing time by up to 408\% while satisfying workflow runtime budget.
 In another work by Jindal et al. \cite{SLAM}, memory configuration of workflow functions is demonstrated using a max heap data structure to meet user-specified SLO constraints.
 Their configuration finder iterated over different memory settings to generate execution time heap and utilise this information for SLO optimisation.